mdapena/pyventus/README.md

 <p style='text-align: justify;'>
     &emsp;&emsp;Pyventus is a modern and robust Python package for event-driven programming.
-It offers a comprehensive suite of tools to define, emit, manage, and orchestrate events with ease, using customizable event emitters and flexible responses.
+It offers a comprehensive suite of tools to easily define, emit, and orchestrate events using customizable event emitters and flexible responses.
 With Pyventus, you can easily build scalable, extensible, and loosely-coupled event-driven applications.
 </p>

 ## More than just Events